- Click "sign up" at the bottom of the log-in page and enter your email and a password

 Within Qualtrics, use Custom Validation to ensure that participants cannot move on unless they enter the correct password

-What does it look like? | Name | What is it? | How can I change it? |
+What does it look like?
+Name What is it?
+How can I change it?

-Healthy Stars Labels |
+Healthy Stars Labels

-Healthy stars labels appear below all the products in Howe’s grocery.
 The labels are based on the “Guiding Stars” system and score foods from 0 stars (not at all healthy) to 3 stars (very healthy).
-The algorithm for Healthy Stars can be found here |

-Healthy stars can be toggled on an off using the check box (“Show healthy stars") at the bottom of the labeling tab |
+Healthy stars can be toggled on an off using the check box (“Show healthy stars") at the bottom of the labeling tab

-On-image Labels |
+On-image Labels

 For additional information on labeling, please watch the video below